Easy One Pot Ground Lamb and Couscous

 🔪 Step by Step Instructions

-- Heat the broth/stock – Add the broth/stock, chick peas, dried apricots, and salt.
-Bring liquid to a boil.
-Add the spinach to the pan, and stir it in a bit to encourage wilting.
+- Add the dried apricots and spinach to the pan, and stir it in a bit to encourage wilting.

 🌡️ Useful Stuff